-Universal masking and distancing are crucial for slowing the spread and rise of worse variants, given current inadequate vaccine coverage.
-We need to continue to outreach to people to increase vaccination rates and distribute more vaccines to developing countries to reduce serious illness and death.
+Universal masking and distancing are crucial for reducing spread given current inadequate vaccine coverage.
+We need to continue to outreach to people to increase vaccination rates to reduce serious illness and death.
 We will also likely need to learn to live with the virus over the long run and aim to reduce serious illness and death through vaccinations.